-3 Installation
+2 Installation

-3.1 FITS Liberator
+2.1 FITS Liberator

-FITS Liberator is a stand-alone software developed by the European Space Agency, European Southern Observatory, and National Aeronautics and Space Administration.
-Its main purpose is to convert the FITS file format to a tiff format (after dynamic range compression) that can be opened in Photoshop for image processing, but it also allows users to edit the metadata of the processed image.
+FITS Liberator is an Adobe Photoshop plug-in developed by the European Space Agency, European Southern Observatory, and National Aeronautics and Space Administration.
+Its main purpose is to expose the FITS file format to Photoshop for image processing, but it also allows users to edit the metadata of the processed image.
+Currently FITS Liberator is only available for versions of Photoshop up to CS4 although an update is planned for late 2010.

-The ESA/ESO/NASA FITS Liberator is available from.
+The ESA/ESO/NASA FITS Liberator is available from,